Normal force

 Normal force demonstration | Image: Force in Physics

 The normal force is a contact force that a surface exerts to support the weight of an object resting on it.
 It acts perpendicular to the surface and prevents the object from sinking or passing through it.
 For instance, imagine a boy sitting on the floor, reading a book.
-The normal force exerted by the floor on the boy is equal in magnitude and opposite in direction to the force the boy applies downward due to his weight.
+The normal force exerted by the floor on the boy balances the downward force the boy applies due to his weight.
 This balance ensures that the boy does not pass through the floor, as the normal force acts as a barrier, counteracting the force of gravity.

 Examples